crsl4/phylogenetics-class/lecture-notes/lecture1.md

 Welcome to Botany 563: Phylogenetic Analysis of Molecular Data!

-First things first, let's go over the class [syllabus](https://github.com/crsl4/phylogenetics-class/blob/master/syllabus.md) and the [class repository](https://github.com/crsl4/phylogenetics-class).

 #### Introductions
-Let's start with short introductions: name, year, program and one word that describes how you feel at the beginning of 2021.
+Let's start with short introductions: name, year, program and one word that describes how you feel at the beginning of 2022.

 ---
 class: left, top